 A versatile and enduring British actress whose career spans five decades, moving seamlessly from gritty drama to beloved comedy with quiet authority.

-Barbara Flynn possesses the kind of reliable, nuanced talent that has made her a familiar and welcome presence on British screens for generations.
-She first captured attention in the early 1970s wartime drama 'A Family at War,' but it was her comic timing as the long-suffering milk woman in 'Open All Hours' that cemented her in the public's affection.
-Flynn has never been pinned to a single type, shifting from the witty academic Jill Swinburne in 'The Beiderbecke Trilogy' to the formidable barrister Judith Fitzgerald in 'Cracker' with equal conviction.
-Her later career is a testament to her adaptability, featuring everything from the refined Mrs. Jamieson in 'Cranford' to a foundational Time Lord in 'Doctor Who.'
-With a lack of fanfare but immense skill, she has built a body of work defined by intelligence and subtle strength.
+Barbara Flynn first captured attention in the early 1970s wartime drama 'A Family at War.'
+Her comic timing as the long-suffering milk woman in 'Open All Hours' made her a welcome presence on British screens.
+She shifted from the witty academic Jill Swinburne in 'The Beiderbecke Trilogy' to the formidable barrister Judith Fitzgerald in 'Cracker.'
+Her later career featured the refined Mrs. Jamieson in 'Cranford' and a foundational Time Lord in 'Doctor Who.'
+She built a body of work defined by intelligence and subtle strength.

 1946–1964